Dobprotocol/DOBVALIDATOR/README.md

 A monorepo containing the DOB Protocol Validator system, including the public-facing validator interface, admin backoffice, and shared backend services.

-## Overview
-DOB Validator is the official project validation portal of the DOB Protocol, designed to assess and certify DePIN projects through the TRUFA standard (Trustless Revenue Utility & Flow Automation).
-It enables infrastructure operators to submit documentation and metadata for review, aiming to tokenize their devices and qualify for inclusion in verified revenue pools.

-On the other side, the BackOffice CMS is an internal tool used by the DOB team to manage, review, and score incoming submissions.
-Admins can track submission statuses, leave comments, assign TRUFA scores, and push certified metadata to the Stellar blockchain.

 ## Project Structure

 ```